Landslides

 The site is located adjacent to the northbound carriageway of the M80 Glasgow – Stirling Trunk Road, at approximate National Grid Reference E262701, N667429.
 The M80 is a motorway, trending at this location broadly northeast - southwest.
 The site location is at a point where the M80 sits in a cut slope, running between a railway line and a residential development.
 The monitored slope is located adjacent to the northbound motorway lanes.
 The slope rises approximately 10m above the adjacent motorway lanes.
 This site is subject to a slope stability monitoring regime at intervals not exceeding six months.

 Deterioration and instability of this slope is shown over a length of approximately 250m.
 The slope shows signs of distress with tension cracks developing and terrace forming in the top half of the slope.
 Bulging is evident throughout the slope mainly along the toe.
 Erosion channels can be seen throughout the slope suggesting historic drainage issues, confirmed by presence of herringbone drains along the length of the cut.
 Monitoring equipment is installed in two areas of the cut.
 The cut slope is covered partially by trees and vegetation which continues along the northern boundary of the site.
 It can be assumed that the existing vegetation contributes to the stability of the slope.
-Remote monitoring trials of this slope are underway.

-Our operating company, Scotland Transerv, conducts monitoring of these areas on our behalf in accordance with the methodology outlined in the Design Manual for Roads and Bridges.
 Sites recognised as having low or negligible risk have not been considered further but will continue to be monitored in accordance with the requirements outlined above.
 These sites comprise:

 - A77 Holmston (GA11)

-- A77 Kennedy’s Pass (GA12)
+- A77 Mark Church (GA12)

-- A78 Chriswell (GA4)
+- A78 Chriswell (GA21)